How to Get Scholarship in India?

 Vel Tech Mahatma Gandhi National Merit Scholarships

-This scholarship programme was initiated by Dr Sagunthala Rangarajan and Dr R Rangarajan in the year 2009 with a view to offer financial assistance to meritorious students aiming to pursue an engineering degree.
+This scholarship programme was initiated by Dr. Sagunthala Rangarajan and Dr. R Rangarajan in the year 2009 with a view to offering financial assistance to meritorious students aiming to pursue an engineering degree.

 The scholarship is open to Indian students who have passed Class 12 from a recognized education board.
 Applications for this scheme can be submitted online or offline, along with a demand draft of Rs 950.
-The scholarship reward in this programme is strictly based on marks scored in Class 12 board exams.
-It covers 100 per cent tuition fee for toppers, 75 per cent for those with 95 per cent marks or more, 50 per cent for students with an aggregate percentage between 90 and 94 percent, 25 per cent for a score between 80 and 89 per cent and 10 per cent for 70-79 per cent marks.
+The reward in this programme is strictly based on marks scored in Class 12 board exams.
+It covers 100 percent tuition fee for toppers, 75 percent for those with 95 percent marks or more, 50 percent for students with an aggregate percentage between 90 and 94 percent, 25 percent for a score between 80 and 89 percent and 10 percent for 70-79 percent marks.